Positively curved K\"ahler metrics on tube domains and their applications to optimal transport: Introduction

-Put more simply, this shows that the only K\"ahler Sasaki metrics which is complete and rotationally symmetric, and whose bisectional curvature is non-negative\footnote{Or whose orthogonal bisectional curvature is non-negative when $n\geq 3$.} is the standard flat metric on $\mathbb{C}^n$.
+Put more simply, this shows that in dimension 2 the only K\"ahler Sasaki metrics which is complete, rotationally symmetric, and whose bisectional curvature is non-negative is the standard flat metric on $\mathbb{C}^n$.
+Furthermore, we have the same conclusion when $n\geq 3$ under the weaker assumption that the orthogonal bisectional curvature is non-negative.

 Since this result rules out any (non-trivial) examples with positive bisectional curvature, we turn our attention to other notions of curvature.
 In Section \ref{antibisectionalsection}, we consider the \textit{anti-bisectional curvature}, defined as follows: